Tap To Call Now

 Being involved in a truck accident is traumatic and overwhelming.
 Starting immediately after the accident, it’s important to take specific steps to protect your legal rights and strengthen your case if you decide to seek compensation for your injuries and property damage.
 Whether your injuries were minor or severe, follow these tips to document your claim.

-- Notify police of the accident by calling 911.
+3. Notify the Grand Rapids Police Department of the accident by calling 911.
 Ensure that a law enforcement officer completes an official accident report.

 Recovering from a truck accident can be a long and difficult process, especially if you’re wondering how you’re going to pay your medical bills and support your family.
 While some claims for minor injuries can be resolved with uncontested PIP benefits, other cases are more complex and can involve multiple parties or liability disputes.

-If your case involves serious injuries or legal issues, working with a Grand Rapids truck accident lawyer can improve your chances of receiving fair compensation that reimburses you for medical care, lost wages, and other damages.
+If your case involves serious injuries or legal issues, working with a truck accident lawyer like Jason Barrix can improve your chances of receiving fair compensation that reimburses you for medical care, lost wages, and other damages.
 You may need an attorney in the following situations:

 By working with Barrix Law Firm, you benefit from our vast knowledge and resources.
 With over 30 years of legal experience, we have a deep understanding of Michigan’s no-fault insurance system and the state’s negligence laws.
+Our team has recovered millions in settlements following car and truck accidents in Grand Rapids.
 We know how insurance companies work, and we’ll do our best to help you recover all the compensation that you’re entitled to.

 Grand Rapids Truck Accident FAQs